purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

 okapi::ChassisControllerPID
 ===========================

-A ``ChassisController`` using PID control.
+A `ChassisController <chassis-controller.html>`_ using PID control.
 Does not use the V5 motor's integrated control.

 Constructor(s)
 --------------